BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-While in the Admin Panel go to the agents tab and click the "Departments" button.
-We will be able to establish a new department here.
-Depending on their designated job within the helpdesk, each Agent is assigned to a particular department.
-The "System Administrators" department will be established in this instance, and this is where the Supreme Admins will be identified.
-In the departments tab, you can configure additional particular parameters like SLAs, managers, and other email preferences.
+While in the Admin Panel, navigate to the Agents tab and locate the "Departments" button.
+This section allows the creation of new departments, with each Agent being assigned to a specific department based on their role within the helpdesk.
+In this particular case, a new department called "System Administrators" will be created, and the Supreme Admins will be identified here.
+Within the departments tab, it is possible to customize specific parameters such as Service Level Agreements (SLAs), managers, and other email preferences.
 </p>

 <p>